-- in new development and ensure these guidelines are adopted and actively used by the relevant Council units. - Provide education and guidance for builders and developers to retain and protect existing trees in new developments - Seek opportunities for Water Sensitive Urban Design (WSUD) to passively irrigate trees within the context of Horsham's climate - Develop guidelines for developers to provide the detail on how trees should be selected, planted and maintained in subdivisions.
-Implementation should include: - Street Tree Planting process and species list - o Maintenance Standards and Responsibility, - o Public Open Space landscape standards - o Tree Protection standards - Ensure any Council led work whether plans, capital works or development projects embed and support the tree canopy targets - Develop cost benefit analysis for street and park trees and include in asset planning. - Ensure tree planting is an integral component of road reconstruction works - Establish internal processes for responding to planning referrals that should be directed to Recreation & Open Space and Infrastructure Services'
+- Provide education and guidance for builders and developers to retain and protect existing trees in new developments - Seek opportunities for Water Sensitive Urban Design (WSUD) to passively irrigate trees within the context of Horsham's climate - Develop guidelines for developers to provide the detail on how trees should be selected, planted and maintained in subdivisions.
+Implementation should include: - o Street Tree Planting process and species list - o Maintenance Standards and Responsibility, - o Public Open Space landscape standards - o Tree Protection standards - Ensure any Council led work whether plans, capital works or development projects embed and support the tree canopy targets - Develop cost benefit analysis for street and park trees and include in asset planning. - Ensure tree planting is an integral component of road reconstruction works - Establish internal processes for responding to planning referrals that should be directed to Recreation & Open Space and Infrastructure Services'